austinrutta/account_us/doc/design.rst

 Unlike countries such as France, Spain, and Sweden, the United States does not have a national chart of accounts, nor does any of its states (to my knowledge) have an official state chart of accounts.
-Because of this, the structure of of this chart has materialized over time from various publicly available sources.
+Because of this, the structure of of this chart has materialized over time from various publicly available, informational sources.
 Some parts are more fleshed out than others.
 Note the `license`_.
 But there is an expectation that financial reporting from public companies (at least) will follow the Accounting Standards Codifications (`ASC`_) published by the US-based Financial Accounting Standards Board (`FASB`_).

 Sources consulted
 .................